PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 “Oh.” said the boy after some thought.

-“Look.”
-Tom produced one of the giant pips, holding it in her outstretched palms for the boy to see.
+Tom produced one of the giant pips, holding it in her outstretched palms for the boy to see; instructing: “Look.”

 The boy saw her offering but after no time he was astonished, which was accompanied by silence.